sdesalas/automata/README.md

 The name `automata` is a play on words with the popular *[firmata](https://github.com/firmata/protocol)* protocol.

+## why javascript?

+Because  its the language i use most on a day to day basis.
+It runs on tiny, low-power devices, and has support for usb serial via awesome projects like [node-serialport](https://github.com/EmergingTechnologyAdvisors/node-serialport).

 ## autodiscovery

 The autodiscovery protocol allows an process of `automata` to discover attached USB microcontroller devices and their capabilities.
 There is no magic here.
 Each microcontroller contains custom firmware that can be queried over serial for a list of available actuator commands and well as examples of each command.